tamnguyen2189/Drinks_Recipes/README.md

 df_clean = df.copy() # Make a copy of data
 ```
-**Remove punctuation/lower casing**
+**Punctuation and Lowercasing**

-Next, let’s perform a simple preprocessing on the content of paper_text column to make them more amenable for analysis, and reliable results.
-To do that, we’ll use a regular expression to remove any punctuation, and then lowercase the text.
-We also need to drop some recipes that have error url of image
+Next, let's perform a simple preprocessing on the content of the paper_text column to make them more manageable for analysis and reliable results.
+To do that, we'll use a regular expression to remove any punctuation and then lowercase the text.
+We also need to drop some recipes that have any error URLs for the image.
 ```ruby
 # Function to clean recipes in dataset
 def clean_recipe(recipe):